Blog

 Licence is not implementation

-One last, important point: the licence fee is the right to use Business Central.
-It is entirely separate from the cost of implementing it — configuration, data migration, customisation, training and support.
+One last, important point.
+The licence fee is the right to use Business Central.
+It is entirely separate from the cost of implementing it: configuration, data migration, customisation, training and support.
 A common planning mistake is to budget the subscription and forget the project around it.

 ← All articles